andersfuf/UIS_Prototype/user-stories.md

 ## User story repository (Consolidated list)

+Consolidated list of user stories.

+See cm-log/cm-back-log-consolidated.md for full account see cm-log/cm-sprint-log.md for full account of sprint logs.
+You may call this the sprint-log-history.

 #### Customer role:

 CUS1 (logging-on): As a customer, I can log in and log out of the system, so that my information in the bank is only accessible to me.